RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 You can edit data files using one of two available Rocket Data File Editor tools.

 By default, Visual Studio is configured to use the new Data File Tools utility.
-To check where this is enabled:
+To check whether this is enabled:

-1. Click **Tools \> Options \> Micro Focus Tools \> Data File Tools**.
+1. Click **Tools \> Options \> Rocket Software Tools \> Data File Tools**.
 2. Ensure **Use New Data File Tools for supported options** is selected, and click **OK**.

     To edit the **.dat** file: